subhu-darkknight72/OperatingSystems_Lab/README.md

 ## Assignment 5 : Semaphores to synchronize between threads
- A system with a hotel having N rooms and X cleaning staff and Y guests with randomly allocated priorities.
-Semaphores will be used to allow multiple threads to access critical sessions, and there will be X threads modeling cleaning staff behavior and Y threads modeling guest behavior.
+ A system with a hotel having _N rooms_ and _X cleaning staff_ and _Y guests_ with randomly allocated priorities. <code>Semaphores</code> will be used to allow multiple threads to access critical sessions, and there will be X threads modeling cleaning staff behavior and Y threads modeling guest behavior.
 Functionalities of main components are:

 - **Main thread :** guest and cleaning staff threads are created, and semaphores are initialized to control access to hotel rooms for these threads.
 - **Guest thread :** sleep for a random time, then request a room in the hotel for a duration of 10-30 seconds, allotted if conditions are met; repeats indefinitely until all rooms have at least had 2 occupants.